Frank Zappa for President

 Frank Zappa for President is a compilation album by American musician Frank Zappa, released in July 2016, consisting of unreleased compositions played on the Synclavier and unheard tracks relating to the uniting political thread that ties it all together.
+This compilation had a vinyl release in 2024, first for Record Store Day in April as a "Red, White & Blue splatter" with silk screened Side D (limited to 3,500), followed by a wider release through the Zappa store.